Sushmitha1208/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things:
+- 🐱
+- 🐶
+- 🐒

+List of my fav ice creams:
+1. Chocolate
+2. Vanilla